Architecture Overview

 Cache Layers:

-- WebFinger Cache: 5-minute TTL for actor resolution
+- WebFinger Cache: 5-minute default TTL for actor resolution

-- Actor Profile Cache: 5-minute TTL for profile data
+- Actor Profile Cache: 5-minute default TTL for profile data

-- Instance Info Cache: 15-minute TTL for instance metadata
+- Instance Info Cache: 5-minute default TTL for instance metadata

-- Error Cache: 1-minute TTL for failed requests
+- ETag Cache: 5-minute default TTL for conditional requests

 Request Optimization